d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 Whether we include a corresponding bias penalty $b^2$ can vary across implementations, and may vary across layers of a neural network.
-Often, we do not regularize the bias term of a network's output layer.
+Often, we do not regularize the bias term.

 ## High-Dimensional Linear Regression